fatimaaltaf/scheduler/README.md

 1. Allows user to create an appointment.
 2. User sees appointment being saved.
 3. User can edit or delete appointment.
-4. DSquared is responsive to mobile and desktop.
+4. Scheduler is responsive to mobile and desktop.